 What is Transcendental Meditation?

 This is a daily updated global website about the technique of Transcendental Meditation.
 We cover everything, from latest research to funniest quotes.
-Some of the most essential topics are included in the word cloud – so if you want to jump in right away, then just click on the keyword you find interesting!
+Some of the most essential topics are included in the word cloud – so if you want to jump right in, then just click on the keyword you find most interesting!

 Alternatively, you can scroll down and find a more linear crash course.
 Transcendental Meditation 101.
 A brief introduction to get you well established in this fascinating world of TM, as the tehcnique is known for short.
 Here, we’ll map out the